-- 20. In a workably competitive farm gate milk market, the level of the farm gate milk price would be determined through: - 20.1 competition between suppliers of raw milk (ie, farmers) to processors; and - 20.2 those processors competing both for the purchase of raw milk and in its onward sale after processing. - 21.
-Currently in New Zealand there is not a workably competitive market process to derive a farm gate milk price.
-Therefore, DIRA requires Fonterra to determine such a price using an administrative methodology.
-13
+- 21. In a workably competitive farm gate milk market, the level of the farm gate milk price would be determined through: - 21.1 competition between suppliers of raw milk (ie, farmers) to processors; and - 21.2 those processors competing both for the purchase of raw milk and in its onward sale after processing. - 22.
+Currently in New Zealand there is not a workably competitive market process to derive a farm gate milk price.15 Therefore, DIRA requires Fonterra to determine the base milk price using an administrative methodology.16

-Fonterra's approach to calculating the milk price paid at the farm gate
+Context for Fonterra's approach to calculating the milk price paid at the farm gate

-- 22. Shareholding dairy farmers have always had two separate but related interests in Fonterra.
-They are recompensed through two revenue streams: - 22.1 payment for the raw milk they supply; and - 22.2 dividend payments for the share capital they hold in the cooperative.14 - 23.
-Consequently, farmer-shareholders tend to be interested in the total return on raw milk and share capital invested in Fonterra, rather than the individual parts.
+- 23. Shareholding dairy farmers have two separate but related interests in Fonterra.
+They are recompensed through two revenue streams: - 23.1 payment for the raw milk they supply; and - 23.2 dividend payments for the share capital they hold in the cooperative.17